 Lost Books: Members are responsible for books checked out under their name.
 If a book is lost, the replacement cost will be determined by the Library and billed to the member.

 Audiobooks: The Library offers downloadable audiobooks through Cloud Library and RBDigital.
 Recently acquired books on CD are shelved in the Circulation area; earlier acquisitions are found on Stack 9.
-Lists of audiobook holdings are available on the website (CDs, and downloads).

 Large Print Books: Large print books are shelved by call number in the stacks.
 A list of large print book holdings is available on the website.

 Periodicals: Current issues are in the Members' Room; back issues can be found on Stack 11 and in the Hornblower Room.
 Adult periodicals do not circulate; children's magazines may be checked out.